fstarred/arcade-hacks/ffight/README.md

 ### Enemy data

-Typically, when an enemy dies the address slot reserved for it get free so when the next enemy spawn on the screen can take it.
+Typically, when enemy data needs to be loaded into memory, the program delegates specific reserved slots of memory for it.
-This is a bit of content map that an enemy slot can contains:
+Here is a bit of content map that an enemy data contains:

 ```
 O = offset